isabella232/Deploy-Scripts/Labtech/advanced/ReadMe.md

 	</tbody>
 </table>

-Computers without a green status icon are not checking in properly with OpenDNS.
-Please check [this support article](https://docs.opendns.com/product/msp/appendix-a-status-and-functionality/) for more information on the status icons and troubleshooting.
+Computers without a green status icon are not checking in properly with Umbrella.
+Please check [this support article](https://docs.umbrella.com/product/msp/appendix-a-status-and-functionality/) for more information on the status icons and troubleshooting.